mind-inria/mri-nufft/docs/nufft.rst

     \end{bmatrix}
     \boldsymbol{x} + \boldsymbol{n}_\ell  = \mathcal{F}_\Omega S \otimes \boldsymbol{x} + \tilde{\boldsymbol{n}}

-Where :math:`S_1, \dots, S_L` are the sensitivity maps of each coils.
+Where :math:`S_1, \dots, S_L` are the sensitivity maps of each coil.
 Such sensitivity maps can be acquired separetely by acquiring low frequency of the kspace, or estimated from the data.

 ..
     TODO Add ref to SENSE and CG-Sense